 This means with my average write or usage of 5.36 GB/day, my SSD is going to last 76 years, which is a lot and beyond the life expectancy of an average human being.

 Important note: This is just a depiction of your SSD life based on your average usage, and this can increase or decrease depending on your usage.
 This means if your usage increases then the life of your SDD will go down and if your usage decreases then its life will increase.
-Here the usage indicates the number of writes or amount of data written onto it, because reading has no impact on the SSD life.
-Also, a SSD can last much beyond its TBW rating, but in this calculation we are not taking this factor in account because it is not guaranteed by the manufacturer and it varies from one SSD to another.
+Here the usage indicates the number of writes or the amount of data written onto it because reading has no impact on the SSD life.
+Also, an SSD can last much beyond its TBW rating, but in this calculation, we are not taking this factor into account because it is not guaranteed by the manufacturer and it varies from one SSD to another.

 Online SSD Lifespan Calculators

 There are some small online utilities available too that can help you to calculate your SSD life.
 Below are some of these SSD Life Calculator Tools that you may try.